HandsOnDataViz/book/docs/HandsOnDataViz.md

 Images
 ------

+View the underlying source code to understand how this page was composed
+at:
+<a href="https://github.com/HandsOnDataViz/book/blob/master/01-bookdown.Rmd" class="uri">https://github.com/HandsOnDataViz/book/blob/master/01-bookdown.Rmd</a>

 Create high-resolution color static images in .jpg or .png format, and animated .gif files, and save them into the `images` subfolder by chapter.
 Make sure that color images can be rendered into grayscale by